-One of the main reasons cited by consumers for purchasing higher-welfare animal products is a perception that they are healthier.
-If this perception is true, choosing higher-welfare animal products over intensively-produced ones could be expected to have a beneficial effect on the public’s health, enabling food companies to market higher-welfare animal products on the basis of nutritional advantage.
+Many consumers admit to purchasing higher-welfare animal products because they believe they are healthier.
+If this perception is true, choosing higher-welfare animal products over intensively-produced ones could be expected to have a beneficial effect on consumer health, allowing food companies to market higher-welfare animal products on the basis of nutritional advantage.

-Compassion conducted a literature review to examine the evidence for a range of nutritional benefits of higher-welfare animal products, including comparing extensive production systems (e.g. free-range, organic or other pasture-based system) with intensive production systems (e.g. cage, indoor or feedlot system).
+Compassion conducted a literature review to examine the evidence for a range of nutritional benefits of higher-welfare animal products.
+The studies selected compared extensive production systems (free-range, organic or other pasture-based system) with intensive production systems (cage, indoor or feedlot system).
+For chicken, studies also included comparing slower-growing breeds with conventional fast-growing breeds.
+Fat content, fat composition, levels of antioxidants such as vitamin E and beta-carotene, and the amount of iron were also included in the analysis.

-In general, extensive farming systems are considered to have the potential for higher animal welfare than intensive systems, and higher welfare animal products were shown to have a number of nutritional benefits over intensively-reared animal products.
+Extensive farming systems are considered to have the potential for higher animal welfare than intensive systems.
+And higher welfare animal products are shown to have a number of nutritional benefits over intensively-reared products, for example: